The Best Tex Mex Restaurants in Austin

 10. Joe's Bakery and Coffee Shop

-There’s typically a good crowd around lunchtime.
-Both regulars and tourist come to Joe’s because it’s really good Tex Mex food, reasonably priced, and big servings.
-And even though there’s a bakery component and the name has “bakery and coffee shop” in it, the Tex Mex restaurant is a really big component to this place.
+There's typically a good crowd on the weekends.
+Both regulars and tourist come to Joe's because it's really good Tex Mex food, reasonably priced, and big servings.
+And even though there's a bakery component and the name has "bakery and coffee shop" in it, the Tex Mex restaurant is a really big component to this place.

 11. Guero's Taco Bar